|

 apartment Jenny leaves in the

-opening scene is Samantha's apartment in Washington Heights.
-They
+opening scene is Samantha's apartment in

 were roommates at the time. |